softeng-feup/open-cx-jakepaulers/docs/Report.md

 *  **Description**.
 This use case exists so that an attendee can answer other user's questions.

 *  **Preconditions and Postconditions**.
-In order to answer a question, the attendee must first provide a username, and join a conference's forum.
+In order to answer a question, the attendee must first join a conference's forum.
 In the end, the user's answer will be added to the database, and displayed as a reply to the chosen question.

 *  **Normal Flow**.
 	1. The attendee selects a question he wants to answer.